SQL API

 p_relation TEXT,

-) RETURNS TABLE(subject_id TEXT)Parameters
+) RETURNS TABLE(subject_id TEXT, next_cursor TEXT)Parameters

 | Parameter | Type | Description |